ebrar01/reference-website/README.md

 15. What are different types of flexbox properties and what is the major difference between them?
 - The flexbox properties are; flex-direction, flex-wrap, flex-flow, justify-content, align-items, align-content.
 The main difference is they can be used in row or a column.
 And you have more options to create your content according to the margin, padding, or etc.

+16. Explain with code the use of flexbox property on a parent element and also explain the sub properties you might need for the flexbox property.
+- In the .css file, after you defined the element that you want to position, you need to apply which flexbox property you want.
+They might be; flex-direction, display, flex-wrap, justify-content, align-items, align-content, etc. For example if we want to edit the .container element, the code would be ; `.container {display:"the sub property";}`

+17. Write a code example on how you will use a flexbox property on a parent element with sub properties.
+- `.container {flex-direction: column-reverse;}`

+18. What is CSS grid property?
+- CSS grid is basically two-dimensional grid system to CSS.
+A grid is a set of intersecting horizontal and vertical lines defining columns and rows.

+19. Write the parent and two sub-properties used for CSS Grid Property.
+- The parent element is GRID CONTAINER.
+HEADER and FOOTER two sub-properties examples for CSS Grid Property.

+20. What is the difference between display: flex and display: grid?
+- Flexbox property is designed for one-dimension, either row or column.
+Grid properties is designed for two-dimensions; rows and columns at the same time.

+21. What sub-property we use to divide elements in CSS Grid properties?
+- We use `"grid-template-columns"`

+22. What unit we use to fractionally divide the element width in CSS Grid property and what are others unit we can use alternatively?
+(Write a code example)
+- We can use `fr` unit to represent a fraction of the available space in the grid container.
+We can use `px` unit as well.
+1fr = one fraction of the available space minus the two fixed values of 200px plus 200px.
+For example ; `{grid-template-columns: 3fr 3fr 3fr;}` .

+23. What is the area property in CSS grid we use for the child elements?
+- The Grid Area property specifies a grid item's size and location in a grid layout.
+And the child elements for are property are; grid-row-start, grid-column-start,grid-row-end, grid-column-end.

+24. Which sub-property of display grid you can use to prevent displaying empty columns.
+Write a code example of that property.
+- The auto-fir sub-property is used for prevent displayinf empty columns. `.grid-container{grid-template-columns: repeat(auto-fit, minmax(200px, 4fr));}`

+25. Explain the steps to add google fonts to your CSS file and how will you link it to the html file.
+- You need to chose your font from google fonts website.
+The website should give you html and css codes to show how you going to write your code.
+You need to link your html code into your html file under head element.
+And also you need to use the css code that the website gave you while you are writing your css codes.